updated: 4 November 2016

 LMI-Fox has a web page with a description of their excellent plastic boomerang products, designed by many of Europe's most talented boomerang manufacturers.
 These are top performance boomerangs.
 There is even a plastic lefty.
 You can also email LMI-Fox Boomerangs to find out more.

-Boomerang Planet is a French website with lots of boomerang products for sale.
+Boomerang Evolution is a French website with lots of boomerang products for sale.
 Most are multibladers suitable for competition or Sport throwing.
 Sébastien Guiheux has been throwing boomerangs for more than 25 years, so he can help you with your selection of boomerangs to throw.

 Pierre Boillon Boom Plans is a French website that is loaded with plans for boomerangs with exotic shapes.
 It is fun to browse through all of the possible shapes for working boomerang models.